Sanity

 }

-As above, feed the config into your TranslationTab.
+As mentioned above, feed the config into your TranslationTab

 S.view.component(TranslationTab).title('Transifex').options( myCustomConfig )

-There are a number of further possibilities here.
+There are several possibilities here.
 Pretty much every interface provided can be partially or fully overwritten.
-Do write an issue if something seems to never work how you expect it or if you'd like a more elegant way of doing things.
+If something doesn't work how you expect it, or if you'd like a more streamlined way of doing things, please let us know.
+We always strive to improve Transifex and appreciate any feedback you might have.